vamsiputchala/opensupports/terraform/README.md

-Pipeline Flow
+## Pipeline Flow
-On any push to the main branch:
+## On any push to the main branch:
-The application will first be deployed to the development environment.
+- The application will first be deployed to the development environment.
-After successful deployment, the pipeline automatically promotes the application to the staging environment.
+- After successful deployment, the pipeline automatically promotes the application to the staging environment.
-Once staging is verified, the pipeline promotes the application to production.
+- Once staging is verified, the pipeline promotes the application to production.
-This pipeline sets up an automated workflow for deploying OpenSupports to AWS across multiple environments, ensuring smooth transitions between dev, staging, and production.
-Let me know if you need more help with setting up specific steps.
+- This pipeline sets up an automated workflow for deploying OpenSupports to AWS across multiple environments, ensuring smooth transitions between dev, staging, and production.